usdaud/algotradinglib.github.io/en/pedia/h/harmonic_mean_in_trading.md

 The price-to-earnings (P/E) ratio is a commonly used metric in trading for valuing companies.
 The harmonic mean of P/E ratios of a portfolio of stocks is often considered more accurate than the arithmetic mean, as it mitigates the impact of stocks with extremely high P/E ratios.

 ### Rates of Return
 When dealing with financial instruments that provide different rates of return, the harmonic mean can offer a more balanced view than the arithmetic mean.
-For instance, when averaging rates of return on assets over multiple periods, the harmonic mean accounts for the compounding effect more effectively.
+For instance, when averaging rates of [return on assets](../r/return_on_assets_(roa).md) over multiple periods, the harmonic mean accounts for the compounding effect more effectively.

 ### Forex Trading
 In [foreign exchange (Forex) trading](../f/foreign_exchange_(forex)_trading.md), traders often deal with currency pairs.
 The harmonic mean can help provide a more balanced average rate in scenarios where exchange rates are extremely volatile.